n5amd/Multi-Reflector-Installer/README.md

   - Apache2 and configure the virtualhosts for both dashboards

   **But not**
- - AMBED (along with the required AMBED chips)
+ - AMBED (along with the required AMBE chips)

 #### You will need the following information to get started:
  - Ready to go **and updated** fresh install of Debian 9.x